If You're Reading this: https://youtu.be/IwoXmXA8BvY

 Some of the posts are hard to find, so if you're trying to enter the giveaway, I've listed the direct links below:

 Subscribe to Blog by email or RSS feed below:

 Ally Shields lives in the Midwest close to the setting of her Guardian Witch series.
 Whether she's actually seen vampires, werewolves, witches, elves, or ghosts is something she keeps to herself.

-If you would like to subscribe to my newsletter, go to the Home or Contact Me pages (click here).
+If you would like to subscribe to my newsletter, go to the Home page or Contact Me (click here).